J. Anthony Brown: Professional career

-In February 2020, it was announced that Brown has been cast in Tyler Perry's Assisted Living which is set to air on BET on 2 September 2020.
+In February 2020, it was announced that Brown had been cast in Tyler Perry's Assisted Living which aired on BET on September 2, 2020.

 Personal life

 Brown was initiated into Phi Beta Sigma fraternity, Eta Beta Sigma alumni chapter in Nashville.
 He is the owner of the J. Anthony Brown Collection, The J. Spot Clothing Store, and The J. Anthony Brown Comedy Store in Los Angeles, California.

 Both of Brown's parents died from diabetes.